neil7057/beach_hut_society/README.md

         -   Threads(posts) and the most recent comment are visible to all visitors but users have to register and login to see full posts, full comments or be able to post or comment.

         -   Logged in users get to see their user profile, can edit it and can see all their own posts on a 'view all posts' page.
-I chose not to allow users to delete their own accounts as that would remove content from the site, incluidng any responses (comments) from other users.
+I chose not to allow users to delete their own accounts as that would remove content from the site, including any responses (comments) from other users.

 -   ### Database Design
 -   #### Table Structure
     *   A User Table with unique ID.
 User information.
     *   A Thread Table with unique ID.
 Essentially a forum post, linked to a User.
     *   A Comments Table with unique ID.
-A comment or comments, attached to Thread and linked to the User who posted the comment, not necessarilly the same user who posted the Thread.
+A comment or comments, attached to a Thread and linked to the User who posted the comment, not necessarilly the same user who posted the Thread.
     *   A Tag Table with unique ID.
 A category that can be attached to a Thread to assist with searches.
     *   A Thread-Tag Table to resolve the Many-to-Many relationship between Tags and Threads.
     *   A Contact Table with unique ID.
 Holds messages for admin review and processing.